 Payment information can be shared in many formats and over diverse communication channels.
-Each has its advantages and limitations, these formats seen together allow for broad flexibility in initiating payments.
+Each has its advantages and limitations.
+These formats seen together allow for broad flexibility in initiating payments, both on lightning and on-chain.
 Some of them are still maturing and have varying support across applications.

 Lightning invoices are not addresses

 It could be tempting to refer to a lightning invoice as a “lightning address.”
 Doing so could be confused with the lightning address protocol described below.
 Therefore, avoid calling an invoice an address.
 “Payment request” is a better synonym for “invoice.”

 Invoice protocols #

 Invoice protocols are static payment requests that generate and share invoices.
 These payment requests do not actually contain invoices.
 Instead, the payer scans or imports the request data.
 It contains all the information they need to fetch a new invoice from the recipient.

 The various types of invoice protocols offer flexibility and unique use cases not possible with single-use, standard invoices.